spilloid/AnchorDesk/README.md

 What sets it apart from a plain helpdesk: each ticket can become an operations cockpit.
 Link the **devices** involved, inspect their source and status, run Tactical RMM scripts, send email, and keep the resulting activity on the ticket.
 Core changes are recorded in an **append-only audit log** with actor and before/after data.

-## What ships in v1.2.0
+## What ships in v1.6.0

-- **🎫 Local-first ticketing** — create and edit tickets, assign technicians, manage notes, filter views, use card/table/Kanban layouts, and search ticket text through the API.
+- **🎫 Local-first ticketing** — create and edit tickets, assign technicians, manage notes, filter views, and use card/table/Kanban layouts.
+The list is server-paginated with server-side search and filtering, so it scales past large ticket counts.
-- **🧰 Ticket cockpit** — a two-column ticket view with status, priority, source, assignee picker, activity timeline, linked devices, script jobs, and outbound email when configured.
+- **🧰 Ticket cockpit** — one ticket view with status, priority, source, company & contact, assignee picker, activity timeline, time tracking, linked devices, script jobs, and email.
+- **🏢 Companies & contacts (CRM)** — first-class company and contact records, company pages, company-scoped tickets and devices, and inline contact creation from a ticket.
+- **⏱️ Time tracking** — log billable time as a quick duration or a start/stop window; entries total per ticket and are editable on the timeline.
-- **📥 Email-to-ticket** — poll one or more IMAP mailboxes, create tickets from new messages, and thread replies into existing tickets by `In-Reply-To` and `References`.
+- **📥 Email-to-ticket** — poll one or more IMAP mailboxes, create tickets from new messages, and thread replies into existing tickets by `In-Reply-To` and `References`, preserving sanitized inbound HTML.
-- **📤 Ticket email** — send through SMTP from inside a ticket; sent messages are recorded as notes on the activity timeline.
+- **📤 Ticket email** — compose sanitized **HTML** replies from inside a ticket with a rich-text editor; outbound mail sets threading headers so customer replies land back on the same ticket, rendered as an inbound/outbound conversation on the timeline.
 - **🧭 Admin console** — live ticket/device/probe/user/mailbox counts, recent activity, user and auth management, integration settings, mailbox management, inventory, and an audit-log viewer.
 - **🔐 Auth + RBAC** — local accounts, OIDC, and SAML 2.0 can run side by side.
 TOTP MFA is required by default for local accounts, with `admin`, `technician`, and `readonly` roles.
 - **🖥️ Device inventory + network map** — ingest devices from [netviz](#probes--devices), sync them from Tactical RMM, or add them manually; group the radial map by probe or company and link devices to tickets.
 - **⚡ Tactical RMM actions** — sync devices, browse the Tactical script catalog, run scripts now or schedule them, and retain job status/output.
 - **🔄 ConnectWise ingestion** — incrementally import ConnectWise Manage tickets and notes into the local database with provider status and sync logs.
 This is inbound sync, not two-way writeback.
 - **📝 Audit history** — ticket, note, device, user, mailbox, and other managed-record changes append actor-attributed history; admins can browse recent events across entities.
-- **🤖 MCP server** — built-in [Model Context Protocol](https://modelcontextprotocol.io) tools let authenticated agents list, read, create, and update tickets, add notes, and inspect ticket history.
+- **🤖 MCP server** — built-in [Model Context Protocol](https://modelcontextprotocol.io) tools let authenticated agents list, read, create, and update tickets, add notes, log time, send ticket email, and inspect ticket history.
 - **📦 Self-hosting included** — Docker Compose, Kubernetes manifests, and tagged backend/web images on GHCR.

 ## Architecture